 Trusting the PromiseJoin our initiative of prayer and sacrificial giving.
 It's for you, your children, and the future.

-Trusting the Promise is an initiative of prayer and sacrificial giving that will last from now until the end of 2020.
-Through it, we’ll create more room on our current campus while planting a WellSpring campus in Columbia.
-Both efforts will allow us to more effectively carry out our mission of helping people follow Jesus.
-Want to make a financial gift to Trusting the Promise?
+We’re creating more room on our current campus and planting a WellSpring campus in Columbia, all in an effort to help even more people follow Jesus.
+Want to make a financial gift?
 Tap our app’s “Give” icon, text GIVE to 615-433-5152, or use this link.

 Stream audio and video of Trusting the Promise sermons here.